PoChuan994/Atrous_Convolution_Circuit/README.md

     - In layer 2, the three main modules are shown below:
         1. max pooling
         2. round up
-- The cost of this project used only 2% area on the simulation device.
 - Data sumary of gate level simulation (by Quartus)
     - Device: EP4CE55F23A7
     - Totoal logic element: 895/55856(2%)